twitchyzeebra/the-ai-cognition-protocol/learning-resources/Website Guide.md

 *   **Socratic Lens**
     *   An alternative approach that is less structured than the cognitive tiers.
 It is a short list of rules that the AI follows.
 It has an integrated creative mode that is triggered by prefixing your prompt with an asterisk (*).
 Ask the AI about the parameters it uses.

+*   **Hydra**
+    *   An very altnerative approach that combines operational modes and cognitive tiers.
+Output can be refactored using SYNTHESIZE_OUTPUT_FOR: {AUDIENCE} (e.g. Child, Expert, Reddit).

+*   **Hydra With Delivery**
+    *   Applies SYNTHESIZE_OUTPUT_FOR: Young Adult by default.

 *   **Interactive Story Detective**
-    *   A user guided narrative, to initiate interaction just type 'start'.
+    *   A user guided narrative with set premise, to initiate interaction just type 'start'.

 *   **Classic AI**
     *   A standard, helpful AI assistant without any specialized cognitive framework.
 This is useful as a baseline for comparison.